dwinston/terminusdb-docs/md/terminusx/get-started.md

 [Schema](reference/reference-schema) for document specification using JSON-based syntax.

-[CURL](reference/reference-curl) to build your own client or use the document interface from CURL.
+[CURL](reference/reference-curl) to build your client or use the document interface from CURL.

 [Document API](reference/reference-document-interface) a detailed document interface API reference.